2023 Robinson–Sullivan tornado

-In the evening hours of March 31, 2023, a large and intense tornado struck multiple communities in Illinois and Indiana, killing or injuring multiple people and leaving a 40.86 mi path of destruction in its wake.
+In the evening hours of March 31, 2023, an intense, long-tracked tornado struck multiple communities in Illinois and Indiana, killing or injuring multiple people and leaving a 40.86 mi path of destruction in its wake.
 The tornado caused major damage at the southern and eastern edges of Robinson, Illinois, and later crossed into Indiana and devastated the town of Sullivan, Indiana.
 The tornado caused damage rated at high-end EF3 on the Enhanced Fujita scale in both Illinois and Indiana, killed a total of 6 people, and injured 16 others.
 Three of the fatalities occurred in Robinson, while the other three occurred in Sullivan.

 The tornado touched down near Ste.
 Marie before intensifying as it moved to the east at a rapid pace.
 As the tornado neared Robinson, it picked up and tossed a 1,000 U.S.gal propane tank while retaining EF3 intensity.
 A tornado emergency was issued for Robinson as it approached the south side of town; three people were killed in the area as the tornado moved past.
 Heavy damage was observed in Robinson, and the tornado left the town devastated.
 The tornado crossed the Wabash River into Indiana, tracking towards Sullivan.
 The tornado then struck the southern edge of the town minutes later, killing a further three people and producing EF3-rated damage to residential buildings.
 The tornado dissipated to the east of Sullivan, tracking a total of 40.86 mi over a span of thirty-five minutes.